-References to the Noovie pre-show relate to both the Classic Noovie and Noovie including Post Showtime Inventory formats, unless specified otherwise.
+References to the Noovie pre-show relate to both the Classic Noovie pre-show and the Noovie pre-show including Post-Showtime Inventory formats, unless specified otherwise.

 National, Regional and Local Advertising-Our cinema advertising business has a diverse customer base, consisting of national, regional and local advertisers.
-National and regional on-screen advertising in Noovie is sold on a CPM basis to national and regional clients.
+National and regional on-screen advertising in the Noovie pre-show is sold on a CPM basis to national and regional clients.
 We generally sell our national advertising units across our national network by film rating or groups of ratings, or by individual film or film genre grouping.
 This ability to target various groups of films offers national advertisers a way to target specific audience demographics at various price points and overall cost levels, which we believe expands the number of potential clients.
 Local advertising is typically sold on a per-theater, per-week basis.

-Noovie pre-show inventory is also available in the FreeWheel Strata and Mediaocean systems, media buying and selling software which allows advertising agencies to buy cinema advertising in the "National Spot TV" marketplace where advertising is purchased by national advertisers in several markets of their own selection.
+Noovie pre-show inventory is also available in various third-party media buying and selling software systems, which allows advertising agencies to buy cinema advertising in the "National Spot TV" marketplace where advertising is purchased by national advertisers in several markets of their own selection.
 Being able to buy both TV and cinema locally in the National Spot TV marketplace makes it significantly easier for agencies to include cinema in the media mix for their clients and allows us to tap into the pool of advertising dollars budgeted for National Spot TV.